urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 From now on, background apps should work normally.

+Still 3rd party alarm clock will be broken and we do not have any solution for this at the moment.
+Also scheduling tasks in the background for a particular time won't work.

 Alternative solution for tech-savvy users:

-Uninstall the *com.evenwell.powersaving.g3* package via the following adb commands:
+For rooted devices, uninstall the *com.evenwell.powersaving.g3* package via the following adb commands:

 `adb shell`<br>
 `pm uninstall --user 0 com.evenwell.powersaving.g3`
 "

 developer_solution: "The only workaround we found so far is to keep the screen on all time your process runs.
 Yes, this is very battery consuming.
 As usually, vendors trying to safe your battery cause much bigger battery drain on this kind of workarounds.
-An alternative to this is to turn the screen on only less than every 20 minutes."
+An alternative to this is to turn the screen on only less than every 20 minutes.

+This would not work for alarms or even user visible alarms scheduled via *setAlarmClock()*.
+Alarms are triggering at the scheduled moment, but even foreground services cannot be started either directly from AlarmManager or from broadcast receiver.
+"

 ---